Discreet Confidential Consultation (213) 374-3952

 As a result, the prosecutors look at the individuals they believe are exploiting teenagers to use them in the sex trade.
 Now, believe it or not, the women are complicit, and they agree with what is going on for some reason.

-But that does not change the prosecutor's perspective on prosecuting the human trafficking crimes across Los Angeles.
+But that does not change the prosecutor's perspective on prosecuting human trafficking crimes across Los Angeles.
 I see a lot of these cases in Orange County, near Disneyland.

 There are many young people in that area, so the prosecution is hypersensitive in trying to protect those young individuals they feel are involved in human trafficking.